DougHaber/gqrx-ghostbox/CONTRIBUTING.md

 ## Contribution Guidelines

-* By contributing to this project you are certifying that the code you share is written by yourself and that you have full ownership and permissions to share it with the project.
-By contributing you are releasing your code under the same license found in the LICENSE file, and that you understand this is irrevocable.
+* By contributing to this project you are certifying that the changes you share are written by yourself and that you have full ownership and permissions to share them with the project.
+By contributing you are releasing your code under the same license found in the LICENSE file.
 Your changes may update the LICENSE file to add in any appropriate copyright notices.

+* Adding in third-party dependencies and libraries is discouraged and should only be done when necessary or very worthwhile.
+Always update affected installation instructions, and if a dependency is included in the repository, be sure to update the README.md and LICENSE file with credit and copyright notices with information on the new dependencies.

 * All contributions must follow the same styles as the surrounding code.
 Spacing and newline usage should be the same as is seen elsewhere, as should naming conventions.
-If the surrounding code camel cases variables, then do the same, but if it uses underscores, do that.
+If the surrounding code uses camel cases variables, then do the same, but if it uses underscores, do that.

 * Code should be written in ways that fit in with the existing code base.
 For example, an ECMAScript 5 project should use `var` instead of `let`, and a contribution to Perl code that makes use of `print` everywhere shouldn't instead contain usage of `say`.
 Contributed code should look like it belongs in the code base, and not like it is written by someone different.